solygambas/angular-projects/playground/03-understanding-typescript/README.md

 - enabling static methods and properties.
 - building abstract classes.
 - creating singletons and using private constructors.
+- using interfaces with classes.
+- extending interfaces and utilizing readonly property.
+- defining interfaces as function types.
+- handling optional parameters and properties.

 ### Third party libraries and TypeScript